theseyan/distore/README.md

 Commands:
-  upload [options] <path> [destination]    Uploads a file to the virtual filesystem download [options] <path> [destination]  Downloads a file from the virtual filesystem to disk config <item> <value>                    Updates the configuration file help [command]                           display help for command
+  upload [options] <path> [destination]    Uploads a file to the virtual filesystem download [options] <path> [destination]  Downloads a file from the virtual filesystem to disk delete <path>                            Deletes a file in the virtual filesystem config <item> <value>                    Updates the configuration file help [command]                           display help for command
 ```